 2 cups (8 1/2 ounces) confectioners' sugar

 2 tablespoons (1 ounces) unsalted butter

 Prepare the Bottom Layer

 Gather the ingredients for the bottom layer.
-Butter a 9-inch square baking pan and line it with parchment paper.
+Butter a 9-inch-square baking pan and line it with parchment paper.

-Prepare the Second Layer
+Prepare the Middle Layer

-Gather the ingredients for the second layer.
+Gather the ingredients for the middle layer.

 Spread the custard mixture over the chilled bottom layer.
 Return the pan to the refrigerator.

-Prepare the Third Layer
+Prepare the Top Layer

-Gather the ingredients for the third layer.
+Gather the ingredients for the top layer.